-State/Local Fleet Data
+State Fleet Vehicle Registration Data

-Now, one way that federal FMCSA data and state data are similar is that the vast majority of fleets are very small, less than 4 vehicles.
+One way that federal FMCSA data and state data are similar is that the vast majority of fleets are very small, less than 4 vehicles.
 In this way, state data looks a lot like the federal data.
 But there’s a key difference – and a big difference! – between these two sources: